Gordon & Paddy

 Gordon & Paddy is a 2017 Swedish animated comedy-drama film directed by Linda Hambäck.
 The film is an adaptation of the book written by Ulf Nilsson and illustrated by Gitte Spee.
 The film was selected to be screened in the Generation Kplus section at the 68th Berlin International Film Festival,.
-The film was released in Sweden the December 22nd in 2017 starring the voices of Stellan Skarsgård, Melinda Kinnaman and Felix Herngren for the Swedish version.
+The film was released in Sweden on 22 December 2017, starring the voices of Stellan Skarsgård, Melinda Kinnaman and Felix Herngren for the Swedish version.

 Plot

 The forest's police chief Gordon is about to retire and he needs to find a new assistant.
 Paddy, a clever mouse with a great sense of smell seems to be the right candidate.
 Together they have to solve Gordon's last case – the mystery of squirrel's missing nuts.
 Could it be the fox that took them?
 Gordon and Paddy will soon find out.